All Episodes

 I agree.

-So go ahead.
+No, go ahead.

-Um that I disagree with your ideas, your platforms, but I agree with you that we need to win in the arena of ideas, and you don't do that by line.
+I disagree with your ideas, your platforms, but I agree with you that we need to win in the arena of ideas, and you don't do that by line.

 Exactly right.

-Al Gore started talking about how he's for gun control in the 2000 debates, and John Kerry did it in 2004.
+Al Gore started talking about how he's for gun control in the 2000 debates and John Kerry did it in 2004.

-They uh it's the it's the NRA uh it's it's a lot of people hunt in the red states.
+It's a lot of people hunt in the red states.

 That's got to frustrate you to no end.

-I I can't disagree with you, and that's my problem.
+I can't disagree with you, and that's my problem.

 And I don't have a problem with people disagreeing with me, Rush.

-Because I believe what I believe.
+I never have, because I believe what I believe.

 And if you want to believe, that's fine.

-But this is how our country comes to our conclusions by majority rules on these things and uh the arena of ideas.
+But this is how our country comes to our conclusions by majority rules on these things and the arena of ideas.

-It's not gonna happen.
+It's not going to happen.

-You mentioned you gave us a litany of issues, uh gun control pro choice, and you went down a list.
+You mentioned, you gave us a litany of issues, gun control, pro-choice.

-Or are you a little tired of their effort to make Bush out to be some impeachable monster as it so obviously has failed.
+As you watch the Democrats today, do you hear them even addressing issues, or are you a little tired of their effort to make Bush out to be some impeachable monster as it so obviously has failed?

-So I bet you like that.
+See, I bet you like that.

-I bet you I bet you like that they're doing that.
+I bet you like that they're doing that.

-I bet you because I mean obviously you're not a fan of Bush.
+I bet you because, I mean, obviously you're not a fan of Bush.

 But they don't have an agenda.